momentumsuite/java-appium-testng-momentumsuite/README.md

 [TestNG](http://testng.org/) Integration with local or Momentum Suite real mobile farm devices

 ## Supports
+  * Appium 2.0 server update has been made in this repository.
+You can send the appropriate capabilities to Appium 2.0 so that you can run your tests on       devices on the remote server.
+    You can access updated information about Click [here](https://appium.github.io/appium/docs/en/2.0/) Appium 2.0 and more.
   * Native or Hybrid Android and iOS apps (APK, AAB, IPA)
   * Chrome mobileweb testing on Android devices
   * Safari mobileweb testing on iOS devices